hymichelle/hmdc/EXAMPLE.md

 # Example

-Below are some examples of new and existing valid HMD syntax:
+Below are some examples of new HMD features:

 ## Schema

 There can be arbitrary number of categories.
-However, you can [declare a limit](https://github.com/initbar/hmdc/blob/388fb0b30b0b452351efcba762ba27b9aceead81/hmdc/__main__.py#L78-L85) and manually override the category counts:
+However, you can [declare a limit](https://github.com/initbar/hmdc/blob/388fb0b30b0b452351efcba762ba27b9aceead81/hmdc/__main__.py#L78-L85) and manually override the total category number:

 ```
 (category)  ..  (category)	(definition)